Fermentista Andrea says: "Fermentation is life"

 3 g salt

-1 sealing rubber ring suitable for the glass
+1 sealing rubber ring suitable for the jar

 1. Blend the garlic.

-Put the peeled garlic and salt in a blender and make a paste.
+Place the peeled garlic and salt in a blender and process until a paste forms.

-2. Pour the garlic paste into the jar.
+2. Fill the garlic paste into the jar.

-When you fill the garlic paste into the jar, make sure that there are few air holes.
-Cover it with clean leaves from grape, raspberry or blackberry bushes and weigh it down with the boiled and cooled granite stones.
-Prepare some brine from 100 ml of water and 3 g of salt and pour this over it so that the garlic is well covered.
+When filling the garlic paste into the jar, make sure there are as few air pockets as possible.
+Cover it with clean leaves from grapevines, raspberry, or blackberry bushes and weigh it down with the boiled and cooled granite stones.
+Prepare some brine from 100 ml water and 3 g salt and pour it over, so that the garlic is well covered.
 Seal the jar airtight.

 3. The fermentation process can begin.

-Place the jar on a baking tray or plate and leave it to ferment at room temperature without direct sunlight for 14 to 21 days.
-During this time, the garlic may also turn blue and green.
+Place the jar on a baking tray or plate and let it ferment at room temperature, away from direct sunlight, for 14 to 21 days.
+During this time, the garlic may turn blue and green.
 This is normal.
-The reason for this is sulphur-containing substances in the garlic, which decompose during fermentation and react with certain amino acids.
-This is not harmful and tastes normal.
-During the fermentation process, the paste changes colour again and usually looks beige to light brown at the end.
+This is due to sulfur-containing compounds in the garlic that break down during fermentation and react with certain amino acids.
+This is harmless and tastes normal.
+During the fermentation process, the paste will change color again and usually end up beige to light brown.

 4. The garlic paste is ready.

-As soon as the paste has reached the desired taste, put it somewhere cooler (cellar or refrigerator).
-In general, you can expect it to last for a year.
+As soon as the paste has reached the desired taste, place it in a cooler place (cellar or refrigerator).
+In general, you can expect it to last for one year.
 Your taste decides.

-Nature, herbs, but also sustainability and organic are very much on trend these days - why do you think that is?
-Why do we have a longing to be more connected to nature and to live simply?
+Nature, herbs, but also sustainability and organic products are very "trendy" nowadays - why do you think that is?
+Why is there also a longing in us to be more connected with nature again and to live simply?

-There is a reason why old traditions have been passed down from generation to generation.
-Many of them were vital to us humans until industrialization.
-Electricity and mobility have displaced many old traditions because they were suddenly no longer essential and people had to use their time and energy for other things (using computers, electronic devices, cars, etc.) in order to keep up with rapid progress.
-But I think that many people are becoming more and more aware that we humans are moving further and further away from natural cycles and systems and even destroying them.
-The awareness that we humans cannot live without our environment is growing and with it the need to contribute to it and find our way back to a simple way of life that is in harmony with nature.
+There's a reason why old traditions were passed down from generation to generation.
+Many of them were essential for human survival until industrialization.
+Electricity and mobility displaced many old traditions because they were suddenly no longer vital, and people had to use their time and energy for other things (dealing with computers, electronic devices, cars, etc.) to keep up with rapid progress.
+However, I think that more and more people are becoming aware that on this path, we humans are increasingly moving away from and even destroying natural cycles and systems.
+The awareness that we humans cannot live without our environment is growing, and with it, the need to contribute and find our way back to a simple way of life that is in harmony with nature.

 In August 2021, my book "Fermentista.
 All you need is time and love." was published by Freya Verlag.
-It combines theoretical knowledge about fermentation with simple instructions, practical experience and helpful tips for fermentation success at home.
-It can be used as a compilation and reference work for these six ferments: Fermented vegetables, kombucha, vinegar, kefir, yogurt and bread.
+It combines theoretical knowledge about fermentation with simple instructions, practical experiences, and helpful tips for successful home fermentation.
+It can be used as a collection and reference work for these six ferments: fermented vegetables, kombucha, vinegar, kefir, yogurt, and bread.
 The most important ingredients are time and love.

-My goal in the workshops and in my book is to get my participants excited about fermentation - with information, basic instructions, experiences, tips and samples.
-The exchange of experiences in a group is also very important to me.
-Many have already fermented and don't even know that they are already a fermentista.
+My goal in the workshops and in my book is to inspire my participants for fermentation – with information, basic instructions, experiences, tips, and tasters.
+The exchange of experiences within a group is always very important to me.
+Many people have already fermented before and don't even realize that they are already a fermentista.
 I also want to stimulate the creativity of each individual.
-That's why it's important to me that everyone understands the principle of fermentation.
+Therefore, it is important to me that everyone understands the principle of fermentation.

-On my homepage www.fermentista.at you can find more information about me.
-I also work with two colleagues and together we offer workshops and retreats on the topics of mindfulness, nutrition and fermentation.
-Our homepage is www.mehralsnuressen.at .
+You can find more information about me on my homepage www.fermentista.at.
+And I also work with two colleagues, and together we offer workshops and retreats on mindfulness, nutrition, and fermentation.
+Our homepage is www.mehralsnuressen.at.

-A final tip from me: start with the ferment that appeals to you the most.
-Familiarize yourself with it before you start the next ferment.
-Otherwise you will overwhelm yourself and then fermentation will no longer be fun.
-But it is very important that you do not lose the joy of it.
+A final tip from me: Start with the ferment that appeals to you most.
+Familiarize yourself with it before you begin with the next ferment.
+Otherwise, you'll overwhelm yourself, and then fermenting won't be fun anymore.
+But it's very important that you don't lose the joy in it.
 No matter what you try first.
-Don't give up straight away and share your experiences with others, then you will become more and more confident in dealing with your ferments and the joy of it can grow.
+Don't give up right away and exchange your experiences with others; then you will become more confident in handling your ferments, and the joy in it can grow.

 Karin from Naturspirit